kdpkst/amun-log-analyzer/README.md

 ### Command Line Version

-The `command-line-version` folder contains the command line version of the Log Analyzer.
+The `command_line_version` folder contains the command line version of the Log Analyzer.
 This version is suitable for users who prefer interacting with the tool through their terminal.
-To get started, simply follow the instructions within the [command-line-version/README.md](command-line-version/README.md) file.
+To get started, simply follow the instructions within the [command_line_version/README.md](command_line_version/README.md) file.

 ### Web Version

-The `web-version` folder houses the web-based version of the Log Analyzer.
+The `web_version` folder houses the web-based version of the Log Analyzer.
 This version provides more visual and interactive experience.
-Detailed setup and usage instructions can be found in the [web-version/README.md](web-version/README.md) file.
+Detailed setup and usage instructions can be found in the [web_version/README.md](web_version/README.md) file.

 ## Contact